 - Character Form – to be filled out by the LDSS worker

 If the youth has been adopted, the adoptive parent must complete the application and list their information where it says “Worker” or “LDSS”.
 Completed applications will be reviewed by Project LIFE staff.
 Youth will be accepted to the conference based on demonstrated interest in the focus and goals of the conference and recent conduct.

-The deadline to submit all three sections of the application is Monday, April 9, 2018 by 5:00pm.
+The deadline to submit all three sections of the application is Wednesday, October 17th.

-Seventy (70) youth will be accepted to the May conference, with the goal of 14 youth representatives from each of the five regions in Virginia.
-Workers will be notified by Friday, April 20, 2017 of whether or not the youth has been accepted to attend the conference.
+Seventy (70) youth will be accepted to the November conference, with the goal of 14 youth representatives from each of the five regions in Virginia.

 What other information do I need to know?